Guilty plea: Fort Riley soldier distributed instructions for bombs

-TOPEKA, KAN.
-(KSN) – Jarrett William Smith, 24, Ft.
+TOPEKA, Kan.
+(KSNW) – Jarrett William Smith, 24, Ft.
 Riley, Kan., pleaded guilty Monday to unlawfully distributing instructions for making explosive devices over social media while he was a member of the U.S. Army, U.S. Attorney Stephen McAllister said.

 Smith pleaded guilty to two counts of distributing information related to explosives, destructive devices and weapons of mass destruction.